 Running Blocks in a Docker container

-Blocks can run in a Docker container using the method described here, based on debian:12.
-This article explains how to build and run the Docker image.
-It is also assumed that you're familiar with Docker and that Docker is installed on the host system.
+Blocks can run in a Docker container using the method described here, based on Debian 12.
+This article explains how to build and run Blocks as a Docker image.
+It assumes that you're familiar with Docker and that Docker is installed on the host system.

 Setting up a CodeMeter license server